-Once one of the type "L - L" options (for example L1 - L2) has been selected, a differential measurement is performed between the two phases.
+Once one of the type "L - L" options (for example L1 - L2) has been selected, A differential measurement is performed between the two phases.
 In this mode the reflections of both inputs are combined to form a single curve.
 However, the reflections received at the second input have their polarity reversed through a differential transformed.
 Consequently, the differential curve generated here then shows genuine differences only.
 Faults of identical magnitude, all-core breaks or cable inhomogeneities (such as joints) will not be visible because a difference does not exist.

-After selection the desired options, the phase selection menu must be closed using .
-If necessary, the phase selection can be opened later and modified.
+After selection of the desired options, the phase selection menu must be

-Averaging In the operating modes $\frac{A}{HVC}$ and $\frac{A}{LVC}$ the averaging function can be activated or deactivated using the menu item $\frac{A}{LVC}$.
+Averaging In the operating modes $\frac{A}{HVC}$ and $\frac{A}{LVC}$ the averaging function can be activated or deactivated using the menu item $\frac{A}{LVC}$ .
 When averaging is active, the curve shown on the display presents the average of all previously recorded measurements.
 A maximum of 256 measurements are taken into consideration here.
 After reaching this figure, the recording stops automatically.